Planck35/planck35.github.io/_posts/2020-02-04-overloaded-operations-and-conversions.md

 However, we can’t store `mod` or `div` in `binops`.
 The problem is that `mod` is a lambda, and each lambda has its own class type.
 That type does not match the type of the values stored in `binops`.

+`function` is a template.
+We must specify additional information when we create a `function` type.
+That information is the call signature of the objects that this particular `function` type can represent.
+As with other templates, we specify the type inside angle brackets.
+{% highlight cpp %}
+function<int(int, int)>
+{% endhighlight %}

+We can also define conversions from the class type by defining a conversion operator.